Ta-hir/image-carousel/README.md

 # image-carousel
-A simple slide of images
+A simple slide of images made in javascript,HTML and CSS